 Malawi is possibly one of the best freshwater diving and snorkelling spots in Africa.
-It is also a great place to learn how to dive if you are a first-timer.
-Keen divers are often eager to “tick-off” a dive in this spot as the visibility is excellent, the water is warm and you don’t have to go out in a boat to see the nearest coral reef.
+Plus it is also a great place to learn how to dive if you are a first-timer.
+Keen divers are often eager to “tick-off” a dive in this spot as the visibility is excellent and the water is warm.
+And you don’t have to go out in a boat to get to the nearest coral reef.

 4. Bush and Beach

-Malawi is one of the easiest countries in which to combine ‘bush and beach’.
+Yes, Malawi is one of the easiest countries in which to combine ‘bush and beach’.
 And you can do this without losing a forced overnight stay in Johannesburg.
-Liwonde National Park is only 2 to 3 hours from the southern part of Lake Malawi.
-Furthermore, there are daily flights from the South Luangwa National Park into Lilongwe and connecting flights onto Lake Malawi.
+Liwonde National Park is only 2 to 3 hours by road from the southern lodges along Lake Malawi.
+Furthermore, there are daily flights from the South Luangwa National Park into Lilongwe.
+And then connecting flights onto Lake Malawi.
 You can be on safari in South Luangwa in the morning and on the beach at Lake Malawi in the afternoon – a perfect combo!